Skip to Content Top

 Green stink bugs, scientifically known as Nezara viridula, are a species of true bug belonging to the family Pentatomidae.
 These stink bugs are commonly found in various parts of North and South America, as well as in other regions around the world.
 Here is an overview of green stink bugs:

-What Do Green Stink Bugs Look Like?
+Are Green Stink Bugs Harmful?

 Green stink bugs, scientifically known as Nezara viridula, are distinctive in their appearance.
 Here is what green stink bugs look like: